🎉Grand Opening: May 2026

 How quickly should I see a dentist after breaking a tooth?

-Contact your dental practice as soon as possible.
-If the break involves significant pain, bleeding, or visible exposure of the inner tooth structure, seek same-day or emergency care.
-For smaller chips with no pain, booking within a few days is generally appropriate.
+Ideally, you should contact your dental practice as soon as possible after breaking a tooth.
+If the break involves significant pain, bleeding, swelling, or a visible exposure of the inner tooth structure, seeking same-day or emergency dental care is recommended.
+For smaller chips with no pain or sensitivity, booking an appointment within a few days is generally appropriate.
+Your dental practice can advise on urgency based on the symptoms you describe.
+In the meantime, following the immediate first-aid steps outlined in this article can help protect the tooth until your appointment.

 Is a broken tooth always painful?